 Speak some Spanish – You will be lucky to find anyone outside the tourist centres that speaks English… In fact, you will be lucky in some of the more remote villages if the people speak Spanish!

 700cc wheels are a rarity.
-If you are touring with these, makes sure you have all the inner tubes, spokes and spare tyres you think you might need.
+If you are cycling in Peru with these, make sure you have all the inner tubes, spokes and spare tyres you think you might need.
 Take spare brake pads as well – Those long downhill descents will soon wear through them!
+This is hard-core bicycle touring at its finest!

 Guinea Pig – If you are going to try it, do it in a small village and pay a dollar or so as opposed to 15 dollars in a tourist hotspot.
-You'll probably just have it just the once!
+You’ll probably just have it the once anyway!
+I’ve tried it a couple of times, and wasn’t particularly impressed.

 Cash – Keep enough on you to last between cities.
 Small towns wont have an ATM machine.